AGAPI

 FESTIVALS/AWARDS

-Get your tickets to the World Premiere in New York here!
-AGAPI, as part of "It's Greek to me" shorts program by the Hellenic Film Society, screens at MOMI (Museum of Moving Image), Astoria New York on May 18, 2025!
+AGAPI, is part of "It's Greek to me" shorts program by the Hellenic Film Society, and it screened at MOMI (Museum of Moving Image), in Astoria New York on May 18, 2025!

 CONTACT/PRESS